bcrowell/bcrowell.github.io/gebru_summary/index.md

 * Bender et al., On the Dangers of Stochastic Parrots: Can Language Models Be Too Big?, <https://dl.acm.org/doi/10.1145/3442188.3445922>

 Another podcast of interest: <https://techwontsave.us/episode/151_dont_fall_for_the_ai_hype_w_timnit_gebru.html>

+# Summary of the interview

+AI is a marketing term.
+Corporations hype it.
+The public's perception of it comes from science fiction, which leads them to think if it as something that thinks for itself.
+Really what these corporations are doing is a set of techniques.
+What they're doing is not the same thing as artificial general intelligence (AGI), which isn't even a well-defined thing.

+What the public perceives is an illusion of AI, with "armies of exploited workers" behind the illusion.
+These workers do things like tagging an image of a tree using the word "tree."

+What is machine learning?
+Neural networks are one example.
+A neural network has lots of layers.
+Deep learning is a term used to mean there are lots of layers.

+She's not worried about super-intelligent machines taking over, she's worried about centralization of power, crowd-work, and harmful use of AI.

+As an example of
+harmful use there are autonomous weapons such as robot drones and robot dogs, which could be (have actually been?) used on BLM protestors or people crossing US borders.
+(From the interview, I was unclear re in what sense these are "autonomous," and whether, for example, there are really already "autonomous" machines of this type doing this type of thing.)

+There are two ways for algorithms to be harmful.
+One way is if they're inaccurate.
+For example, facial recognition systems have higher error rates for women and people of color, which makes the police more likely to wrongfully arrest them.
+But even if facial recognition worked perfectly, it could be used surveillance, or to make mass incarceration more widespread.

+She gave a real-world example of a sentencing algorithm that was used in the case of a man who had consensual sex with a 14-year-old girl.
+Because the man was very young, the algorithm decided that he should get a heavier punishment, apparently because a young person might have a higher probability of reoffending.

+Laypeople have a psychological tendency to trust machines: "the algorithm must know."
+For example, Google Maps could send you down some weird route, which you assume is for a good reason.
+This is called "automation bias."
+The public's perception of ChatGPT is a strong example of this bias.
+Because its output is grammatically correct, people think it must be truthful or based on some understanding of the topic.
+She also references the Toon study (summary below).

+Before building these systems, people should be asking themselves, "should we build it?"
+Before building a missle, ask if it's necessary.
+Ditto for large language models.
+OpenAI has a product, ChatGPT, that is harmful, and talks as if it has to be built.
+Technologies are not unavoidable.
+People talk as if the technology has its own timeline and mind.
+It's actually rich people pumping in resources based on their priorities.

+As an example of an intentionally chosen path, she talks about Maori language revitalization.
+There is not an "only path."

+People who sell themselves as altruists can be dangerous.
+Some of these people say that the biggest danger facing the world today is that a superintelligent being will be created.
+If we don't create it, China will, and if that happens, it will be a kind of devil.
+So we need to win the race and create a good kind.
+Some of these zealots are the people who are setting the agenda in big tech.

+When she tried to work in big tech, there were no voices of people like labor organizers or advocates for refugees.
+This is why she created DAIR.

+She's trained as an engineer.
+When you build an electronic gadget like a microphone, each component has a long list of specs, such as its temperature tolerance.
+There is no such thing in AI.
+People just throw together models and data-sets, and then they're handed off to other people to use for any random purpose.
+"I thought of it as an engineer."
+This is not appropriate.
+(See summary below of her paper on this topic.)

+They discuss government regulation.
+There are proposed bills in the EU and in the US (Ron Wyden).
+Current laws don't require corporations to prove first that what they're doing is not harmful.
+That's  now how it works for food, drugs, houses, or bridges.
+She describes a mentality in big tech: don't investigate issues because it's better to have plausible deniability.
+The US doesn't have anything like the GDPR, so it's much easier to put out a product quickly.

+The interviewer mentions facebook, which leads to a discussion of its history.
+It was initially a web site called "hot or not."
+They did it using data scraped without consent.
+This is an example of the kind of mentality described above.

 # Gebru, Effective Altruism Is Pushing a Dangerous Brand of ‘AI Safety’